dvishchu/labent-1497/docs/source/task_01.rst

         * IGP is UP
         * BGP is up
         * Multicast is configured

-        * L2VNI, EVI, VNI are configured and up
+    In this lab task, we will mainly focus on L3 part of the configuration.
+The L2 parts like L2 VNI, EVI, VNI are already preconfigured and running.
+At the relevant steps, there will also provide reference of pre applied L2 configuration for your awareness.

 Step 1: Create VRF